staking-foundation/docs/docs/40-staking-rewards.md

 ### Consensus rewards are predictable

-The rewards of the consensus layer are determined by the Ethereum protocol specifications.
-They depend on the number of active validators, with rewards going down as more ETH is staked.
+The rewards of the [Consensus Layer](glossary#consensus-layer) are determined by the Ethereum protocol specifications.
+They depend on the number of active [validators](glossary#validator), with rewards going down as more ETH is staked.

 There are three kind of consensus rewards: